Credit Card Payments – Frequently Asked Questions (FAQs)Open All Close All

 - Sales and Use Tax accounts – If filing a paper return, before mailing the return form, mark the appropriate box if you made your payment by credit card.

 Yes.
-Delinquent tax or fee notices, Statements of Account, or demand for immediate payment notices that include tax, penalty and/or interest can be paid with a credit card.
+Delinquent tax or fee notices, Statements of Account, or demand for immediate payment notices that include tax/fee, penalty and/or interest can be paid with a credit card.

-It can take up to five working days for the payment to show on the Department's system.
-The payment effective date, however, is the date of the call.
-If your call is completed before 12:00 midnight (Pacific Time) on any day, that will be the effective date of the payment.
+It can take up to five working days for the payment to show on the CDTFA's system.
+The payment effective date, however, is the date the transaction took place.
+If your transaction is completed before 12:00 midnight (Pacific time) on any day, that will be the effective date of the payment.

 Any credit card payment called in using a touch tone phone or submitted over the Internet on a weekend or holiday will have an effective date of that day.
 For example, any call made on Sunday will have an effective date of payment as Sunday.